Sam Litchfield, III, Chairman

 Dr. Keith is a native of Manning, S.C.
 He earned a Bachelor of Science degree in Biology and Physics from S.C.
 State College and earned his Medical degree from Tulane University School of Medicine and completed his residency at Louisiana State University.
 Throughout his education, Dr. Keith was awarded countless awards and honors.

-Professionally, Dr. Keith is the owner of Keith Medical/Historical Consulting LLC in Duncan, S.C.
-Dr. Keith works as an Emergency Medicine Physician in Chapin, S.C. and Winnsboro, S.C.
+Professionally, Dr. Keith currently practices at the Dorn VA Medical Center in Columbia, SC.
 Dr. Keith is active in numerous civic and professional organizations.
 During his career, Dr. Keith has participated in research and given presentations in the medical field.
 He has academic as well as hospital affiliations.
 Dr. Keith continues to stay involved in the medical and civic communities.
 Dr. Keith is married to Robin M. Keith and has six children.

 Keith D. Munson, Secretary / Treasurer